ec429/SPEngine/README.txt

  * P-class (Proton): RealEngines
  * X-class (Gamma) alternate model: RealEngines
  * Y-class (NK-15V): RealEngines
+Alternatively, ROEngines should provide a complete set.
-Also, TestFlight is recommended (but not required), as increased burn-time limits and improved reliability are often the biggest upgrades from one tech level to the next.
-Alternatively, TestLite is also supported.
+Also, TestLite is recommended (but not required), as increased burn-time limits and improved reliability are often the biggest upgrades from one tech level to the next.
+Alternatively, TestFlight is also supported.
 And of course you need ModuleManager.

 How do I install it?